RUN BETTER WITH OUR NEWSLETTER

 A good stretch for the soleus muscle is to perform the above stretch and bend the knee of the back leg.
 This will additionally stretch out your achilles tendon.

-Another way of reducing tightness in calf muscles is use of The Grid.
+It’s also a good idea to massage your muscles after a shower, using The Grid, a massage ball or a massage gun.
 From a position where you are seated on the floor you can roll your calves over the Grid with greater or lesser intensity.
-The Grid will help to tease out tight muscle fibres.
+A massage aid will help to tease out tight muscle fibres.

 If you are unlucky enough to sustain a calf injury you would do well to follow a few guidelines in sequence.